Global Health Ethics Course

 Global Health Ethics (GHSR 6725) is an on-campus course taught by Dr. Shailey Prasad, director of CGHSR, which examines the current state of global health and the ethical frameworks that need to be considered in global health engagements.

-Fall 2023 registration is now open.
-More information on eligibility and requirements is available on the Global Health Ethics page.
+Fall 2025 registration is closed.
+More information on eligibility and requirements is available on the Global Health Ethics page

 Dr. Nardos discusses the state of maternal health globally using obstetric fistula as a window into the vast inequities in maternal outcomes.
 She highlights the structural and social determinants of disparities in maternal health and puts forth a call to action for impactful engagement.
 WATCH NOW